 “Antioxidants are man-made or natural substances that may prevent or delay some types of cell damage.
 Diets high in vegetables and fruits, which are good sources of antioxidants, have been found to be healthy; however, research has not shown antioxidant supplements to be beneficial in preventing diseases.
 Examples of antioxidants include vitamins C and E, selenium, and carotenoids, such as beta-carotene, lycopene, lutein, and zeaxanthin.”

 This is a topic we’ve followed for years.
-We’re certainly not claiming to be health experts, but our guess is that the health benefits from antioxidants seen in whole fruits and veggies come in complex packages that are lost when reduced down to less complex supplements/pills.
+We’re certainly not claiming to be health experts, but our guess is that the health benefits from antioxidants seen in whole fruits and veggies come in complex synergistic packages.

 “Many examples are provided of superior effects of whole foods over their isolated constituents.
 The food synergy concept supports the idea of dietary variety and of selecting nutrient-rich foods.
 The more we understand about our own biology and that of plants and animals, the better we will be able to discern the combinations of foods, rather than supplements, which best promote health.”